 the steady-state transcript levels that conventional RNA-seq quantifies.
 Third, it also identifies other ssDNA structures, such as those resulting from paused polymerase molecules, G-quadruplexes, and others.

-We carried out a time course of Haloferax growth and applied both KAS-seq and ATAC-seq during the “exponential” log-phase of growth, and on the “stationary” post-log phase stage, as well as on “standing” cultures, which had been left at room temperature for ∼1 week.
+We carried out a time course analysis of Haloferax growth and applied both KAS-seq and ATAC-seq during the “exponential” log-phase of growth, and on the “stationary” post-log phase stage, as well as on “standing” cultures, which had been left at room temperature for ∼1 week.
 We also carried out KAS-seq on exponentially growing cells that were then incubated at different temperatures – the typical growing temperature of 42◦C, 37◦C, 23◦C and a cold shock at 4◦C for 4 hours.

 At the broadest global level, we observe uniform levels of KAS signal along the length of H. volcanii chromosomes (Figure 3A), with sharp localized peaks.
 Also, KAS-seq measurements in H. volcanii are highly reproducible between experimental replicates (Figure 2B).
 Locally, at the level of individual genes, we observe a combination of high peaks at the promoters of some genes and elevated KAS-seq signal along gene bodies (Figure 2C-D), which observation is generalized by KAS-seq metaprofiles over all genes (Figure 2E).
 This indicates that in H. volcanii RNA polymerases spend substantial

 Figure 4: Abundant ssDNA structures associated with some H. volcanii CRISPR arrays in specific conditions.
-(A) Global KAS-seq profiles over each of the five H. volcanii chromosomes in a long standing culture (∼3 months) reveals an extremely strong ssDNA peak associated with one of the CRISPR arrays on the pHV4 plasmid.
+(A) Global KAS-seq profiles over each of the five H. volcanii chromosomes in a long-standing culture (∼3 months) reveals an extremely strong ssDNA peak associated with one of the CRISPR arrays on the pHV4 plasmid.
 (B) KAS-seq signal levels around pHV4 plasmid CRISPR arrays in different condition.
-(C) KAS-seq and ATAC-seq levels around all three H. volcanii CRISPR arrays in different condition.
+(C) KAS-seq and ATAC-seq levels around all three H. volcanii CRISPR arrays in different conditions.

 amount of time associated with the TSS, perhaps to the point of full pausing analogous to that observed in metazoans41.